Rotate

 - The angle between the x-axis and point $\mathbf{p}$ is $a$.
 Point $\mathbf{p}$ is expressed in polar coordinates as $(r, a)$.

-The trigonometric identities you learned earlier in life tell you that the Cartesian coordinates and polar coordinates have this relationship:
+The trigonometric identities you learned earlier in life tell us these facts about how the sides and angle relate:

 Hold onto these equations.
 We'll recall them in a moment.